+Examples

-Examples of Support
+of Support

-Impact on Society More mobility of outstanding human resources throughout Japan is expected to revitalise local economies.
+More mobility of outstanding human resources throughout Japan is expected to revitalise local economies.
 A migration of professionals to regions outside of Tokyo in search of a better life balance alleviates the concentration of human resource in Tokyo.

-Economic Impact on the Company The company can expand its performance and knowledge gained from a global network to recruit outstanding human resources for local companies.
-The development of branches and offices helps expand the business too.
-The company can recruit and introduce not only overseas staff when companies go abroad to setup new manufacturing bases or enter new markets but also local candidates after these businesses are up and running.
+Impact or he Ċompa The company can expand its performance and knowledge gained from a global network to recruit outstanding human resources for local companies.
+The development of branches and offices helps expand the business too. • The company can recruit and introduce not only overseas staff when companies go abroad to setup new manufacturing bases or enter new markets but also local candidates after these businesses are up and running.